 Making water safe to drink

 In this workshop, we demonstrate the stages that raw water has to go through in order to make it safe to drink.
 Students will see how flocculation works, observe flotation through ‘raisin races’, and have a go at filtering a dirty water sample.
-They will consider the cost of water and discuss water conservation.
+They will consider the cost of water and discuss water conservation, enabling conversations to take place around the impact of energy and water use.
 It would be helpful if students were familiar with the water cycle before the workshop.

 Can we flush it?